Why Contaminated Land Soil Testing?

-The construction industry is constantly looking for new ways to divert waste away from landfills.
-This has the primary aim of reducing costs while meeting sustainability targets and compliance with UK regulations.
-According to Defra, 58% of landfill tonnage is soil, with most coming from building and civil engineering projects.
+The construction industry is continually seeking innovative methods to divert waste from landfills, aiming to reduce costs while meeting sustainability targets and compliance with UK regulations.
+According to Defra, 57% of landfill waste consists of soil, predominantly originating from building and civil engineering projects.

-Key considerations involve soil waste from sites classified as "Yellow" or "Red" per British Drilling Association (BDA) guidelines, or when soil materials are found to be contaminated with asbestos and other hazardous substances.
-The Environmental Agency estimates that the count of contaminated sites could span from 5,000 to 20,000 solely across England and Wales.
+Key considerations involve soil waste from sites classified as “Yellow” or “Red” per British Drilling Association (BDA) guidelines, or when soils are found to be contaminated with asbestos and other hazardous substances.
+The Environmental Agency estimates that the number of contaminated sites could span from 5,000 to 20,000 solely across England and Wales.

-At CTS, our expert team of engineers and technicians is fully equipped to deliver comprehensive aggregate and soil contamination test services.
-Operating from our UKAS-accredited "Red" construction materials testing laboratory, we ensure safe and sustainable contaminated land soil testing and grading.
+At CTS, our expert team of engineers and technicians is fully equipped to deliver a comprehensive analysis of known contaminated soils and aggregates.
+Operating from our UKAS-accredited* “Red” Laboratory, we offer an extensive scope of test types, ensuring all your contaminated material testing and grading needs are met in one place.

 Our state-of-the-art facility includes specialist HEPA-filtered air extraction systems, advanced PPE and RPE, and a custom-built decontamination clean room.
-Every technician is trained to the highest standards in contaminated material management, ensuring precision and safety in all our investigations.
+All our technicians are trained to the highest standards in contaminated material management, ensuring precision and safety across all our investigations.

 Contaminated Testing Laboratory